-Criteria Mastery In progress Student explores and reflects on virtual reality applications for the classroom.
+Criteria Mastery In progress Students explore and reflect on virtual reality applications for the classroom.
 The reflection describes how the student experienced the virtual reality applications and how the student can imagine the usefulness for these applications for teaching and learning.
 The reflection also describes which "expeditions" the student explored.

 The student will also create a virtual reality experience using a VR app, and will describe what they created and the challenges they may have faced.
 If available, the student will include a link to the VR experience.
-The student posts both the reflection and description in Google Classroom.
+The student posts both the reflection and description in the class backchannel.